 - record and/or publish your response to a survey or consultation

 - publish your comment on a blog or discussion site

-Data we collect
+What personal information we collect

 We use a third party service, Google Analytics, to collect information on how you use the site, using cookies and page tagging techniques.

 The information we - and Google - collect doesn't identify anyone, and is kept for a maximum of 38 months.
-If we do want to collect personally identifiable information through the site, we will be up front about it.
+If we do want to collect personally identifiable information through the site, we will be upfront about it.